bridrod/Nagios/check-dell-warranty-README.md

 **Note:** Edit script and change the following lines (to match your environment):

-iDRACHOSTNAME="d-$HOSTNAME" (this part is optional; SNMP needs to be configured properly in iDRAC.
+iDRACHOSTNAME="idrac-$HOSTNAME" (this part is optional; SNMP needs to be configured properly in iDRAC.
 The script will try to check warranty against the iDRAC automatically if the script fails to check against the server OS)

 client_id='xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx'